The first "Civilisation" in Iran

 Clay portrait head from Haft Tepe.
 Around 1200 BC.
 Susa museum, photo AMW.

-The Elamites were not Iranians.
-They spoke a language of their own, completely unrelated to the later languages of the Iranian peoples, or indeed to any other known language.
+The Elamites were not Iranians, nor were they Semitic.
+They spoke a language of their own, completely unrelated to the later languages of the Iranian peoples, or indeed to any other known language ("as distant from Akkadian as Chinese is from English").
 Their racial connections cannot be known for sure - but they were not related to the Medes, Persians and other Iranian peoples who started to arrive on the Iranian plateau later, from about 1000 BC.
 They did, though, occupy much of the territory where Iranians later came to dominate, and their culture and art had an influence on later developments in the Persian empire.

 View of modern Susa dfrom the ancient citadel.
 The "spire" is the tomb of the prophet Daniel, who lived in Susa during the period of Jewish captivity in the 6th century BC.
 Photo AMW